 "For over two decades, the Santa Monica Police Activities League has been a playground for child predators to roam, molest and terrorize young, vulnerable, innocent kids," Brian Claypool, Monroe's attorney, told reporters just outside the city's offices on Tuesday.

 The city responded to the newest allegations in a statement saying it received a claim from an alleged victim of Uller on Tuesday that addresses incidents in 1987 and 1988.
-The claim also "references criminal charges against Mr. Uller relating to other alleged conduct in the 1980s and 1990s."
+That claim also "references criminal charges against Mr. Uller relating to other alleged conduct in the 1980s and 1990s," the city statement reads.